MPI_OP_CREATE(user_fn, commute, op) | |

 The datatype argument is a handle to the datatype that was passed into the call to MPI_REDUCE.
 The user reduce function should be written such that the following holds: Let u[0], ..., u[len-1] be the len elements in the communication buffer described by the arguments invec, len and datatype when the function is invoked; let v[0], ... , v[len-1] be len elements in the communication buffer described by the arguments inoutvec, len and datatype when the function is invoked; let w[0], ... , w[len-1] be len elements in the communication buffer described by the arguments inoutvec, len and datatype when the function returns; then w[i] = u[i]°v[i], for i=0 , ... , len-1, where ° is the reduce operation that the function computes.

 Informally, we can think of invec and inoutvec as arrays of len elements that user_fn is combining.
 The result of the reduction over-writes values in inoutvec, hence the name.
-Each invocation of the function results in the pointwise evaluation of the reduce operator on len elements: i.e., the function returns in inoutvec[i] the value Image file , for Image file , where ° is the combining operation computed by the function.
+Each invocation of the function results in the pointwise evaluation of the reduce operator on len elements: i.e., the function returns in inoutvec[i] the value , for , where ° is the combining operation computed by the function.

 Rationale.